elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/01-mix.markdown

 ```

+## Mix.exs

 If we open our app in an editor we will see the `Mix.exs` file in the root directory.
+This file contains the project information/build instructions for our app.

  It will look something like this.

 ```elixir
 defmodule Myapp.Mixfile do